garrandall/popular-music-data/tracks/something-in-my-heart-michel-le.md

 We've come to far to let it all end
 I've told you over and over again
 How I feel inside but if you go
-Oooh baby, there's something you should know
+Oh baby, there's something you should know

 Something you should know
 There's something in my heart
 Something in my heart, something in my heart
-Ooh it's got me hooked on you
+Ohit's got me hooked on you

 Baby if we try